Queen Elizabeth IIs 70 Years On The Throne: Key Dates - UrduPoint

 Queen Elizabeth II's 70 Years On The Throne: Key Dates

-London, (UrduPoint / Pakistan Point News - 26th May, 2022 ) :Queen Elizabeth II is the longest-serving monarch in British history, and is this year celebrating her 70th year on the throne.
+London, June 2 (UrduPoint / Pakistan Point News - 2nd Jun, 2022 ) :Queen Elizabeth II is the longest-serving monarch in British history and this year celebrates her 70th year on the throne.

 - 1926: Royal birth - Elizabeth Alexandra Mary Windsor is born at 2:40 am on April 21, 1926 in Mayfair, central London.